Muslim conquest of Transoxiana: Battle of Talas

+The fall of the Umayyad Caliphate in 750, combined with Emperor Xuanzong's aggressive expansion policy, enabled Tang to reassert its influence in Transoxania and become the predominant power in Chinese Turkestan.
+However, this resurgence ended suddenly at the Battle of Talas in 751, which became the last major Arab victory in Central Asia.
+The Tibetan Empire was allied to the Arabs during the battle against the Chinese Tang dynasty.

+The Tang army led by Gao Xianzhi was defeated by the Abbasid army under Ziyad ibn Salih near present-day Tashkent.
+Sources differ on the force numbers and casualties with army sizes ranging from 10,000 to 100,000 for the Chinese side and 30,000 to 200,000 for the Abbasid side, although the larger numbers for both are likely exaggerated.
+Chinese sources state that the Tang army suffered 20,000 to 30,000 casualties while Arab sources state that 50,000 Tang soldiers were killed and 20,000 were taken captive.
+This defeat marked the end of Tang westward expansion in Transoxiana.The Abbasids then consolidated their rule in Transoxania.

 Islam did not widely spread until the Abbasid rule.
 Samarra, Baghdad, Nishapur and Merv were destinations for Sogdians who worked for the Abbasids and became Muslims.
 The coming to power of the Abbasids resulted in the local Sogdian rulers being relocated from the area to become the Caliph's officers.

-The last major victory of Arabs in Central Asia occurred at the Battle of Talas (751).
-The Tibetan Empire was allied to the Arabs during the battle against the Chinese Tang dynasty.

-The Tang army under Gao Xianzhi was defeated by the Abbasid army under Ziyad ibn Salih.
-50,000 Tang soldiers were killed in the battle, and 20,000 were taken captive.
-The Abbasids then consolidated their Rule in Transoxania.
-The Tang defeat at Talas was marked as the end of Tang westward expansion in Transoxiana.

 Despite the conversion of some Karluk Turks after the Battle of Talas, the majority of Karluks did not convert to Islam until the mid-10th century, when they established the Kara-Khanid Khanate.

-Turks had to wait two and a half centuries before reconquering Transoxiana, when the Karakhanids reconquered the city of Bukhara in 999.

-Islamization
+Aftermath: Islamization of Central Asia

 Two folio sheets from a Qur'an, found in the sanctuary of Katta Langar, south of Samarkand, first half of the 8th century.

 The process of Islamization of local peoples was slow during the Umayyad Caliphate period, but it became more intensive during the following Abbasid period.
 The Umayyads treated the local non-Muslims as second class citizens and did not encourage conversions, therefore only few Soghdian commoners converted to Islam during their rule.
 However, during the Abbasid period non-Arabs gained an equal status with conversion and as a result, Islam began spreading across Central Asia.